symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 ### Results

-So, who are the best managers by this estimate?
-Drum roll, please......
-I present the top ten managers!!!!!! *Pep Josep Guadiola* tops the pack with a winning average of *0.665 (66.5%)*.
-Very impressive for a guy who has only spent two seasons in the league based on this data. *Alex Ferguson* is second with a winning average of *0.647 (64.7%)*.
-Seems the *Prof (Arsene Wenger)* comes in at number 8 with a winning average of *0.571 (57.10%).*
+According to this estimate, the top ten managers are in!
+Drum roll, please.
+And the winner is *Pep Josep Guadiola* with a remarkable winning average of *0.665 (66.5%)*, even though he has only spent two seasons in the league based on this data.
+Coming in at a close second is *Alex Ferguson* with a winning average of *0.647 (64.7%)*.
+Another notable mention goes to the *Prof (Arsene Wenger)*, who secures the number 8 spot with a winning average of *0.571 (57.10%)*.

 {{< panelset class = "greetings" >}}
 {{< panel name = "Top 10 Managers Using Empirical Bayes" >}}